dhall-lang/dhall-lang/standard/semantics.md

 ### Records

-Normalizing a record type normalizes the type of each field:
+Normalizing a record type sorts the fields and normalizes the type of each
+field:

     ───────